 Scotland level figures are affected by specific issues described for Edinburgh and Glasgow and there may be additional issues with data quality related to COVID-19.
 Comparison of management information (Tables 44 and 45) and figures derived from quarterly data extracts indicates discrepancies in numbers of applications, awards and expenditure for several local authorities.
 In many cases, the quarterly extract included fewer Community Care Grants and/or Crisis Grants than the monthly figures.
-This could be due to delays in applications being processed, applications being withdrawn, or awards being kept as 'pending' or 'in principle' on local authority systems until they can be delivered/installed etc. However, overall at Scotland level, the monthly management information and quarterly data extracts have similar figures for Community Care Grant applications (-3% difference), awards (-2% in the quarterly extract) and expenditure (-1% in quarterly extract).
-At Scotland level, there is a slightly larger discrepancy in Crisis Grant applications (-6% in quarterly extract), but awards (-2% in quarterly data) and expenditure (-2% in quarterly data) are relatively similar.
+This could be due to delays in applications being processed, applications being withdrawn, or awards being kept as 'pending' or 'in principle' on local authority systems until they can be delivered/installed etc. Overall at Scotland level, compared to the monthly management information the quarterly data extracts contained 6% fewer CCG applications and 2% fewer CCG awards but 3% more CCG expenditure; whereas there were 7% more Crisis Grant but 5% fewer Crisis Grant awards and 7% less Crisis Grant expenditure.
+Issues caused by processing or delivery/installation delays should be resolved in future updates to the publication as more data extracts are received.
 Any issues caused by processing or delivery/installation delays should be resolved in future updates to the publication as more data extracts are received.